-The flammable liquids used to power these items can cause a fire or explosion, which can result in death or serious injury.
-To reduce risk:

-- a) Do not ride in the vehicle storage area when vehicles are present. - b) Do not sleep in the vehicle storage area when vehicles are present. - c) Close doors and windows in walls of separation (it installed) when any vehicle is present. - d) Run fuel out of engines of stored vehicles after shutting - e) Do not store, transport, or dispense fuel inside this - Open the windows, openings, or air ventilation systems provided for venting the transportation area when vehicles are present. - g) Do not operate propane appliances, pilot lights, or electrical equipment when motorized vehicles are present.
+- The flammable liquids used to power these items can cause a fire or explosion, which can result in death or serious injury.
+To reduce risk: - a) Do not ride in the vehicle storage area when vehicles are present. - b) Do not sleep in the vehicle storage area when vehicles are present. - c) Close doors and windows in walls of separation (if installed) when any vehicle is present. - d) Run fuel out of engines of stored vehicles after shutting off fuel at the tank. e) Do not store, transport, or dispense fuel inside this - vehicle. f) Open the windows, openings, or air ventilation systems - provided for venting the transportation area when vehicles are present. g) Do not operate propane appliances, pilot lights, or - g) Do not operate propane appliances, pilot lights, or electrical equipment when motorized vehicles are present.